 25.Go to Cambridge Beer Festival:

 The Cambridge Beer Festival is held during May and November each year.
 The festival is well attended and showcases real ales, ciders, Perry’s, wines and beers.
 It also has a brilliant cheese stall.
 Take in some live music and quality drinks with a festival atmosphere.
 A fun weekend!
+See our calendar of Cambridge festivals here.

 We hope that you have a wonderful trip to our city.
 Let us know your highlights in the comments below.